Single equality schemes: examples

 3. Secondary examples

-Your school has to comply with the Public Sector Equality Duty (PSED), which is part of the Equality Act 2010.
+Your school must comply with the Public Sector Equality Duty (PSED), part of the Equality Act 2010.

 You're not required to create a single equality scheme, although the DfE’s guidance states that you can do so if it helps you comply with the equality duty (see paragraph 5.16).